 (v) Scheduling Limits.

 (A) Minimum Energy.
-Buyer may not schedule less than 20 MW (80%) of Energy from the Entitlement in each Settlement Interval of the Entitlement.
+Buyer may not schedule Energy at less than 20 MW from the Entitlement at any time during the month.

 (B) Maximum Changes.
-Subject to the minimum Energy level specified in subsection (A) above:
+Subject to the minimum Energy rate specified in subsection (A) above:

 (1) Energy.
-Generally, the Energy scheduled by Buyer in each hour cannot change more than ± 2 MW.
+Generally, the rate at which Energy is scheduled by Buyer in each hour cannot change more than ± 2 MW.
 The following additional restrictions apply.

 a) The maximum change in Energy scheduled from the first Settlement Interval in one hour to the first Settlement Interval in the next hour is ± 2 MW.